From Residency to Practice: A Doctor’s Guide to Managing New Income Wisely.

 Transitioning from residency to practice is more than a financial upgrade; it's a pivotal life moment.
 How you manage your money in these first few years can set your career trajectory.
 With thoughtful planning and proper financial guidance, you can achieve financial independence.
 You've worked hard to earn this income.
 Now it's time to let your money work just as hard for you.

 Collins Wealth Management LLC is a Fee-only, fiduciary Registered Investment Advisor firm.
 The information herein is intended for educational purposes only and is not exhaustive.
-Diversification or any strategy that may be discussed does not guarantee against investment losses, but is intended to help manage risk and return.
+Diversification, or any strategy that may be discussed, does not guarantee against investment losses but is intended to help manage risk and return.
 If applicable, historical discussions or opinions are not predictive of future events.
 The content is presented in good faith and has been drawn from sources believed to be reliable.
 The content is not intended to be legal, tax, or financial advice.
 Please consult a legal, tax, or financial professional for information specific to your situation.